akashd6898/rfidambulance/README.md

 # rfidambulance
- program of project regarding RFID on signal control on detection ambulance and management of detected ambulance
+Project using RFID technology on traffic signal control on detection and management of ambulance on road.